ACANP: Discover How to Create Different and Inspiriting Nature Photographs

 Not only is its foundation centered on the basic techniques of nature photography, moreover, ACANP allows each participant to develop his own photographic vision through in-depth artistic concepts.v I developed these concepts based on realistic situations from the field, thus, they come from both my own experience and practice.
 I think it is important to unveil and share my photographic secrets with trainees.

 The profession of photographers is much more than technique.
 It is a professional activity whose success is based on commercial, marketing and communication qualities.
 The profession of photographers requires a lot of management skills.
 Being a professional photographer is above all an entrepreneur.
 It is a completely different field from the points covered in the courses.
 Despite this other aspect of photography, I do not view the participants of my workshops as competitors.
-There is no competition when both the trainers and their trainees are focused on the beauties of nature.
+There is no competition when both the trainers and their trainees are focused on the wonders of nature.

 My teaching method ACANP is a progression which begins with learning of the uses of the camera and the basic rules of composition; for example: framing.
 These concepts are intended for beginning photographers who have never followed a structured course.